5 Reasons Why We Love Sainte Foy Tarentaise

 The brilliant ski schools and guides

-For those in need of tuition or guiding, there’s a wealth of experienced professionals in Sainte Foy just itching to share their expertise with you.
-Beginners and early intermediates will have most fun learning in a group class with the ESF or Snocool.
+For those in need of tuition, there’s a wealth of experienced professionals in Sainte Foy just itching to share their expertise with you.
+Beginners and early intermediates will have the most fun learning in a group class with the ESF or School.
 You can learn as much from others’ mistakes as your own, whilst having a good giggle at the same time.
-Powder hounds will want to hire one of the excellent local guides to share some of their secret spots for the best untracked powder at Sainte Foy.
+Powderhounds will want to hire one of the excellent local guides to share some of their secret spots.
+Honestly, you will love the untracked powder at Sainte Foy.

 There are some great little bars and restaurants in which to recharge your energy during the day.
-We’ve already mentioned the Marquises, which does great food as well as vin chaud, and has stunning views down the valley.
-We also love Les Brevettes at the mid-station, a converted Alpine farming chalet with a wood-burner that makes it really cosy on a cold day.
+We’ve already mentioned the Marquises, which does great food as well as vin chaud.
+Not forgetting, the stunning views down the valley.
+We also love Les Brevettes at the mid-station.
+A converted Alpine farming chalet with a wood-burner, it is really cosy on a cold day.
 We love their omelettes served straight from the frying pan with some fresh salad on the side.

 Sainte Foy certainly lives up to the old adage that the best things come in small packages.
 There’s nowhere else we’d rather ski.

 AdventureYogi team up with our wonderful friends at the Auberge Sur la Montagne to run our Snowsports and Yoga Holidays.
 There is quite simply no-one else we would prefer to ski with!